-This was a 10-day transatlantic crossing from New York City to Southampton, England with calls at Le Havre, France and Zeebrugge, Beligium.
+This was a 10-day transatlantic crossing from New York to Southampton with calls at Le Havre, France and Zeebrugge, Beligium.

 This was a controversial cruise.
 Not because of anything that happened aboard the ship but rather because of something that occurred prior to embarkation.